llorenzinho/reflection/README.md

 # Showcasing some C# Reflection Capabilities

-This application purpouse is to showcase some *Reflection* and *Attributes* capabilities coming from c# and .NET.
+This application purpose is to showcase some *Reflection* and *Attributes* capabilities coming from c# and .NET.

 ## What we want to achieve